There are times when you want to download your favorite apps, but unable to because there is a problem parsing the package.

 - If the downloaded .apk file is partially downloaded or corrupted.

-So How to Resolve Parse Error?
+How to Fix Parse Error Android?

 As there are several reasons behind this error, hence it can be resolved by several methods.
 Below are some methods that you can try to resolve this error: